OpenNebula/docs/source/intro_release_notes/upgrades/upgrade_58.rst

 Step 7.
 Check DB Consistency
 --------------------------------------------------------------------------------
 First, move the |version| backup file created by the upgrade command to a safe place.
-If you face any issues, the onedb command can restore this backup, but it won't downgrade databases to previous versions.
-Then execute the `onedb fsck` command providing the same connection parameter used during the database upgrade:
+If you face any issues, the ``onedb`` command can restore this backup, but it won't downgrade databases to previous versions.
+Then execute the ``onedb fsck`` command, providing the same connection parameter used during the database upgrade:

 .. code::